 There is no argument to show that people should be given the right to insult and abuse others.
 However, the unrestricted freedom in their speech to express a sincere intellectual opinion should be granted to everyone – but no one should have the right to insult others or their beliefs – which as we know, define who they are more than superficial things, like skin colour.
 Insulting a belief does not change people’s minds about it when they believe their ideas are right – instead, it only makes them more entrenched to defend it, and retaliate – since it is human nature to demand respect for oneself, and one’s beliefs are a fundamental part of someone’s personality.
 So knowing this, how do Liberals see any benefit coming from a state of affairs more akin to a school playground, than to a noble and enlightened human society?

-The Islamic Position is Freedom for Intellectual Expression – not speech
+The Islamic Position is Freedom for Intellectual Expression – not any wanton speech

 The intellectual superiority of Islam’s solutions to human problems is clearly demonstrated in this matter.
 The Prophet Muhammed (saaw) invited Christians from Najran to come to his own Mosque and debate Islam.
-After three days they expressedly rejected him as a Prophet of God.
+After three days they expressedly rejected him as a Prophet of God, which also implies they viewed him as a liar.
 What did the Prophet Muhammed (saaw) do?
-He simply finished the debate on amicable terms, and even offered if they’d like to pray their Christian prayers in the Mosque before returning home (as it was quite late).
-This is the example first set by the Prophet Muhammed (saaw) and continued throughout the history of Islamic Civilisation, where public discourse, debate and even books critical of Islam were published.
+He simply finished the debate on amicable terms, and even allowed them to pray their Christian prayers in the Mosque before returning home (as it was quite late).
+This is the example first set by the Prophet Muhammed (saaw) and continued throughout the history of Islamic Civilisation where public discourse, debate and even books critical of Islam were published.

 However, Islam prohibits gratuitous insult – but it doesn’t just do this for things Islam holds dear, but gives this as a right for all faiths and beliefs that others hold dear – even ones considered abhorrent by Islam.
 The most abhorrent concept to the pure monotheism of Islam, is the existence of polytheism.
 But even with Polytheism, Islam holds a principled stance of restriction against insult.
 The Quran understands human nature when it says: